ClementCourcelle/cluesbysam_solver/README.md

 If you use it multiple times, you can use `-i` option to interrupt the program before completing the last step to not mess with the website statistics.

 ### Note
-The program to update the clues grammar do not work anymore.
+The program to update the clues grammar does not work anymore.